marcel-chwialkowski/functional_final_project/README.md

 # Functional programming final projecct

+*Note: Some of the code is adapted from the course template of an example project ("Binary Tree World")*

 *Authors: Marcel Chwiałkowski, Aditi Sadwelkar*

 We wrote a turn-based game.
 As a player, you spawn in a binary tree and you are tasked with eliminating all your enemies while eliminating as few of your allies as possible.
 There are 2 ways of eliminating players: